Dhii/event-interface/README.md

 ## Details
 This package holds interfaces that are inspired by the [PSR-14][php-fig/event-manager] standard, expanding on it, and even improving it.
-The current version is compatible with the PSR-14 spec; however, this is planned to be changed.
-The changes will reflect the authors' ideas on how the standard could be made better, and are quite opinionated.
-However, the improved standard aims to supersede the original spec, and is hoped to inspire changes to PSR-14.
+This spec is partially compatible with the original PSR-14 spec: `EventInterface` is entirely compatible (extends PSR interface), and `EventManagerInterface` is forward-compatible (does not extend PSR interface, but classes extending PSR interface can extend Dhii interface without modifications).
+The improved standard aims to supersede the original spec, and is hoped to inspire changes to PSR-14, making the standard simpler and stricter.
 The FIG and the PHP community in general is encouraged to open discussions and make suggestions.

 ### Interfaces
 - [`EventManagerInterface`][EventManagerInterface] - Takes care of dispatching events and maintaining handler association.
 - [`EventInterface`][EventInterface] - Represents an event.
+- [`EventFactoryInterface`][EventFactoryInterface] - Creates `EventInterface` instances.
+- [`EventManagerFactoryInterface`][EventManagerFactoryInterface] - Creates `EventManagerInterface` instances.

 [Dhii]:                                             https://github.com/Dhii/dhii